Bells & Motley Consort

-In each week-long arts camp session we learned the story and its background, and according to program, made costumes, masks, props, and sing and more.
-Each session concluded with a Friday afternoon performance of dramatic storytelling, music, and dance.
+In each week-long arts camp session we learn the story and its background, and according to program, make costumes, masks, props, and sing and more.
+Each session concludes with a Friday afternoon performance of dramatic storytelling, music, and dance.
 For Ages: 6-12.
-Stay tuned for next year!

 Popular "Enlighten" Arts Camp themes include -